 - Civil cases – such as divorce and other matters affecting family and children, or actions for compensation after an accident or medical negligence.

 - Criminal cases – help, advice and representation for someone charged with a criminal offence or needing advice about a criminal matter.

-- Children’s cases - under the Children (Scotland) Act 1995, which helps to make sure children are protected and supervised.
-The Children’s Hearings (Scotland) Act provides for SLAB to grant children’s legal aid, thereby enabling children to have legal representation at hearings.
-Legal aid also funds appeals against decisions of children’s hearings.
+- Children’s cases - under the Children (Scotland) Act 2011 provides for SLAB to grant children’s legal assistance thereby enabling legal representation at children’s panel hearings, sheriff court and associated court proceedings hearings.

 How does the legal aid system operate in Scotland?

 The Scottish Government decides legal aid policy and the Scottish Parliament makes and changes legislation.
 The Scottish Legal Aid Board manages the legal aid system in Scotland within the scope of our governing legislation and advises Scottish Ministers.

 Legal assistance is available from private practice solicitors, law centres and solicitors employed by SLAB in the Public Defence Solicitors' Office for criminal cases and in the Civil Legal Assistance Offices for civil cases.
 Private practice solicitors are paid on a case by case basis from public money.
 Employed solicitors are paid a salary as employees of SLAB.
 The Legal Aid Fund meets the cost of cases and is uncapped.
 Funded cases must relate to matters of Scots Law.